fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 # Intrusion detection

-This is the procedure to detect an intrusion into the area by analyzing video with TensorFlow Lite, and sending it to an MQTT Broker.
+This is the procedure to detect an intrusion into the area by analyzing video with TensorFlow Lite, and sending it to an MQTT broker.

 ## Specifications